-Study discovers a new live vaccine approach for SARS and novel coronavirusesNovember 12th, 2012 in Medical research /
+Study discovers a new live vaccine approach for SARS and novel coronavirusesNovember 12, 2012 in Medicine & Health / Medical research

 Rapid mutation has long been considered a key to viral adaptation to environmental change.
 But in the case of the coronavirus responsible for deadly severe acute respiratory syndrome (SARS), collaborating researchers at the University of North Carolina and Vanderbilt University have found that accelerating the rate of mutations cripples the virus's ability to cause disease in animals.
 In addition, they say this finding may allow scientists to explore a new option for creating safer live vaccines.